GTeamx/Dynamic.BackDoor/README.md

 <h1 align="center">Dynamic.BackDoor</h1>

 Dynamic.BackDoor is a simple and basic Windows backdoor that allows CMD commands to be ran remotely and silently.
 ***This product is NOT linked or part of Dynamic.\* products line.
-No support, pre compiled exe files and/or updates will be provided.***
+No support, no pre compiled exe files and/or no updates will be provided.***

 ## Features & Functionalities